-Depression is far more than feeling sad.
-It's a clinical condition that affects how you think, feel, move through the world, and relate to the people around you.
-It's also one of the most treatable mental health conditions — when approached with the right support.
+Depression is far more than just feeling sad.
+It's a clinical condition that affects how you think, feel, navigate the world, and relate to those around you.
+Fortunately, depression is one of the most treatable mental health conditions when approached with the right support, including effective depression treatment options like online psychologist consultations and telehealth therapy.

 You might be experiencing depression if you regularly notice:

-Depression also frequently co-occurs with anxiety, substance use, and trauma — which is why a comprehensive, clinically informed approach makes such a meaningful difference in treatment outcomes.
+Depression also frequently co-occurs with anxiety, substance use, and trauma, which is why a comprehensive, clinically informed approach, such as telehealth therapy, can make a significant difference in treatment outcomes.

-If you are having thoughts of suicide or self-harm, please call or text 988 to reach the Suicide & Crisis Lifeline, or text HOME to 741741 to reach the Crisis Text Line.
+If you are having thoughts of suicide or self-harm, please call or text 988 to reach the Suicide & Crisis Lifeline, or text HOME to 741741 to connect with the Crisis Text Line.

 Depression responds best to treatment that addresses both the patterns driving it and the life circumstances maintaining it.
-My approach is integrative — drawing from the most research-supported modalities and adapting them to your specific experience, history, and goals.
+My approach as an online psychologist is integrative — drawing from the most research-supported modalities and adapting them to your specific experience, history, and goals through telehealth therapy.

 Cognitive Behavioral Therapy (CBT)